mitric-lab/programming_theochem/src/03-molecular_integrals/06-electron_repulsion_integrals.md

 angular momenta.
 So let us use SymPy to generate the formulae symbolically.

 ### Code Generation
-Again, we start by importing necessary modules, including our function for calculating Hermite expansion coefficients.
+Again, we start by importing the necessary modules, including our function for calculating Hermite expansion coefficients.
 It is assumed here that this function is called `get_ckn` and located in the file `hermite_expansion.py`.
 ```python
 {{#include ../codes/03-molecular_integrals/electron_repulsion_generator.py:imports}}
 ```
 Afterwards, we define some symbols for SymPy.
-We now have four 3D-Gaussians, so a bit more symbols are needed.
+We now have four 3D Gaussians, so a bit more symbols are needed.
 ```python
 {{#include ../codes/03-molecular_integrals/electron_repulsion_generator.py:define_symbols}}